Girlfriend in a Coma (song): Release

 Because of its morbid subject matter, the song was banned on BBC Radio 1.
 Morrissey later said, "You're not really supposed to like those songs.
 They're very depressing and not supposed to be played on radio."
 However, released in the wake of the Smiths' acrimonious breakup, the single reached number 13 in the UK.

 The single's cover features playwright Shelagh Delaney, from a 1961 edition of A Taste of Honey.
-This was the second time Delaney appeared on a Smiths cover; she also appeared on the cover of Louder Than Bombs album.
+This was the second time Delaney appeared on a Smiths cover; she also appeared on the cover of the Louder Than Bombs album.
 The British 7" vinyl contained the matrix message: AND NEVER MORE SHALL BE SO/SO FAR SO BAD.
 The British 12" version contained the etching: EVERYBODY IS A FLASHER AT HEART/AND NEVER MORE SHALL BE SO.

 Music video

 "Girlfriend in a Coma" was one of two songs on Strangeways selected to receive music videos.
 The song's video saw moderate success on MTV, though it only featured Morrissey, as the band had disbanded before the videos could be made.
 The music video, which was directed by Tim Broad, featured clips from the 1964 film The Leather Boys—as stated by White, the scene present in the music video depicts "a young man (Colin Campbell) who marries too soon and faces doubts about his masculinity, egged-on by his equally immature wife (Rita Tushingham)".

 Morrissey was hesitant to take part in the videos, but was implored by Rough Trade's Geoff Travis to participate in order to boost the album's singles.
 Morrissey recalled in his autobiography, "Tim Broad steps in to make sense of it all, hotch-podging two videos for both 'Girlfriend in a Coma' and 'Stop Me If You Think You've Heard This One Before'.
 The results for both are frustratingly unwatchable, although Tim did his best with such a mealy-mouthed budget."